5 Air Purifying Plants That Remove Toxins in the Home

 NASA conducted a clean air study to identify the top plants to detox your home air.
 The study suggested that air cleaning is accomplished with at least one plant per 100 square feet of space.
 Something to note- as I am a science nerd and like to know the research- the study was conducted under sealed lab conditions, which is obviously not our typical home environment!

-All this to say, the results can likely be translated to our homes or offices, but the study did not investigate multiple open air environments.
+All this is to say, the results can likely be translated to our homes or offices, but the study did not investigate multiple open air environments.
 However, given these plants were powerhouses in getting VOCs (volatile organic compounds) out of the air in a lab setting, you may want to consider buying these species next time you’re out shopping for plants!

 - Areca Palm- Extremely effective at removing toxins from indoor air, it also emits large amounts of water vapor.